micro-manager/micro-manager.github.io/_pages/editing/citations.md

 This page demonstrates how to add a citation to your page.

-## Citation Options

-There are currently two options to include citations on your page:
-`include citation`: allows you to create a single-use citation, or footnote `include publication`: pulls a pre-formatted citation from a [list of frequently cited publications](/about/citing).
+`include citation` allows you to create a single-use citation, or footnote.

 ## Include Citations